Federal Acquisition Regulation: Independent research and development (IRAD)

 Independent research and development (IR&D or IRAD) is a term used to describe the research and development activities carried out independently by government contractors, typically at their own expense.
 These activities, which exist outside of any specific government contracts, are intended to enhance the contractors' technical capabilities.
 They allow contractors to refine existing technologies and develop new ones, increasing their competitive advantage.

 The regulation and treatment of IRAD play crucial roles in federal contracting, particularly concerning intellectual property and data rights.
 According to the Defense Federal Acquisition Regulation Supplement (DFARS), contractors can allocate reasonable indirect costs from IRAD to government contracts.
-Yet, the technical data stemming solely from IRAD activities is typically subject to limited rights from the government's perspective.
-On the other hand, data exclusively funded by government contracts offers unlimited rights to the government.
+Yet, technical data developed exclusively at private expense through IRAD activities is typically subject to limited rights from the government's perspective.
+On the other hand, data developed exclusively with government funds offers unlimited rights to the government.
 Contractors may, therefore, use IRAD as a strategic tool to generate valuable technical knowledge while maintaining proprietary control.
 Cost principles are generally read in conjunction with Cost Accounting Standard (CAS) 420.

 However, balancing the interests of the government and contractors in the context of IRAD has proven challenging.
-Defense contractors have raised concerns that DFARS regulations might jeopardize their IRAD efforts by enabling the government to use the resulting intellectual property without adequate compensation.
-In response, a provision in the 2022 National Defense Authorization Act (NDAA) directed revisions to ensure fuller reimbursement of IRAD costs, aiming to encourage further innovation.
-Conversely, some policymakers believe that increasing government access to IRAD data could stimulate competition.
+Defense contractors have historically valued autonomy over which technologies to pursue, while the government has sought greater visibility into reimbursed IRAD investments.
+In response, a provision in the National Defense Authorization Act for Fiscal Year 2017 (NDAA) directed revisions to protect contractor autonomy in IR&D decision-making provided it advances the needs of the department for future technology and advanced capability.
+The same provision decoupled IRAD from bid and proposal (B&P) costs in statute.
 Consequently, the treatment of IRAD continues to be a pivotal consideration in the ongoing evolution of intellectual property regulations and technology development.

 As the post-WW2 space programs developed, general research costs came to be seen as ordinary costs of doing business, and in 1959 they were allowed as indirect costs.
 The 1970 defense appropriations act temporarily limited the funding for the first time, due to concerns about adequate contract administration and benefits for the government.